santisq/PSCompression/README.md

 </td>
 <td>

-Gets the content of one or more `ZipEntryFile` instances.
+Gets the content of one or more zip entries.

 </td>
 </tr>